Carl Friedrich Abel: Works

-One of Abel's works became famous due to a misattribution: in the 19th century, a manuscript symphony in the hand of Wolfgang Amadeus Mozart, was catalogued as his Symphony no. 3 in E flat, K. 18, and was published as such in the first complete edition of Mozart's works by Breitkopf & Härtel.
-Later, it was discovered that this symphony was actually the work of Abel, copied by the boy Mozart—evidently for study purposes—while he was visiting London in 1764.
+One of Abel's works became famous due to a misattribution: in the 19th century, a manuscript symphony in the hand of Wolfgang Amadeus Mozart was catalogued as his Symphony No. 3 in E flat, K. 18, and was published as such in the first complete edition of Mozart's works by Breitkopf & Härtel.
+Later, it was discovered that this symphony was actually the work of Abel, copied by the boy Mozart, evidently for study purposes, while he was visiting London in 1764.
 That symphony was originally published as the concluding work in Abel's Six Symphonies, Op.
 7.

-A catalogue of Abel's works was published in 1971 by Walter Knape, Abel-Werkverzeichnis, with 233 work numbers.
+A first catalogue of Abel's works was published in 1971 by Walter Knape, Abel-Werkverzeichnis, with 233 work numbers.